amplitude/amplitude-docs/content/collections/get-started/en/analyze-acquisition-channels.md

 If you want to replace the `Any Active User` event with something more specific, scroll until you find the event you’re interested in and select it.

-For example, you could select a page view / navigation event in order to generate an understanding of traffic as it enters your site, and general navigation throughout.
+For example, you could select a page view / navigation event to generate an understanding of traffic as it enters your site, and general navigation throughout.
 Or if you’re more interested in identifying traffic sources, you could select a property of your page view / navigation event that tracks the user's source.
 This is often a UTM parameter like `utm_source`.

 You are **not required** to replace either the New User or the Any Active Event events if you’d prefer not to.
 3. Click *Save As New Dashboard* and select *Keep and display saved replacement parameters*.
 Then click *Next*.
-4. Give your new dashboard a name and select the location where it will be saved.
+4. Give your new dashboard a name and select a location to save it in.
 Then click *Save*.

 Your dashboard is now ready for use.